PatrBal/vim-textidote/README.md

 ## Alternative

 A very good alternative is to use the [LTeX][LTeX] language server with `coc.nvim`.
 It is also based on LanguageTool and is aware of LaTeX or Markdown markup.
-It provides grammar checking *as you type*, but does not currently offer suggestions or quick fixes. `LTeX` can be both an alternative to `vim-textidote` or an addition.
+It provides grammar checking *as you type*, but does not currently offer suggestions or quick fixes in Vim or Neovim. `LTeX` can be both an alternative to `vim-textidote` or an addition.

 ## License